 Isn’t there an easier way?
 One that requires far less prep time with an easy learning curve?
 The answer is a resounding YES!

 Enter Macrium Reflect FREE Edition.
 While the free version is the little brother to the commercial version, it still packs a mighty punch.
-Feast your eyes on a feature comparison as of 17 October 2008.

 To successfully image and restore your system using Macrium Reflect, you will need the following:

 Before we begin, allow me to remind you to BACK UP YOUR DATA!
 Working with disk imaging is a volatile process, and you should always have backups of your critical files.
 Burn everything to CDs or DVDs.
 Buy a spare hard disk, or maybe take a look at available online storage.
 Do whatever it takes to keep your data safe.

 Ready?
 Let’s get started!

 Here’s an outline of the entire process:

 This is the easiest step.
 Download and install the executable.
 The installer will automatically detect whether you are running a 32-bit or a 64-bit operating system.
 Curiously, the installation process requires Internet access to validate the automatically generated serial number.
 After the installation is complete, launch Macrium Reflect.

 At this point you should configure your operating system to the way you like it.
 Here are a few suggestions: